spahwa26/CallBlocking/README.md

 - **Memory Footprint**: Minimal system resource usage
 - **Blocking Accuracy**: 99.9%

-# This module is depricates now.

 ## 🌐 Compatibility

 - Android 2 (Eclair) to Android 8 (Tiramisu)
 - Most common Android variants
 - Works with major carrier networks

+# This module is depricates now as the call bloacking is not available with public APIs, it can only be done on kernal level.